Majoramari/cpp-hw-fundamentals/readme.md

 ## Required Task

-The program asks the user for a date and a number of days to add.
-It calculates the new date by adding the specified number of days to the input date, correctly handling month and year transitions, as well as leap years.
+The program asks the user to input two dates and compares them to check if they are equal.
+It verifies whether both the day, month, and year of the two dates match.

 ---